105 amendment of indian constitution

 In November 2018, the Maharashtra state assembly enacted legislation designating Marathas as SEBC (Socially and Educationally Backward Classes), providing preferential treatment in higher education and public employment.
 However, the constitutional validity of this statute was challenged, citing the 102nd Constitutional Amendment, which seemingly curtailed the state’s authority in recognizing SEBCs.
 The Supreme Court, in a 3:2 majority decision, agreed and overturned the rule.

 The majority, emphasizing a literal interpretation of the amended Constitution, departed from parliamentary records indicating no intention to strip states of their SEBC recognition powers.
-This decision, surprising the political landscape, garnered support from national and state parties advocating for the restoration of state authority.
+Surprising the political landscape, this decision garnered national and state parties’ support for restoring state authority.

-Facing the potential loss of SEBC status for numerous communities, the Union government swiftly requested a review of the decision.
+Faced with the potential loss of SEBC status for numerous communities, the Union government swiftly requested a review of the decision.
 However, on June 28, the Court upheld its verdict.
-Subsequently, in August, the Union government introduced the 127th Constitutional Amendment Bill, which later materialized into the 105th Constitutional Amendment Act.
+Subsequently, in August, the Union government introduced the 127th Constitutional Amendment Bill, which later materialized into the 105 Amendment of the Indian Constitution Act.
 This legislative development reflects the evolving dynamics of constitutional interpretations in the Indian legal framework.

 Article 105 Amendment of Indian Constitution Year

 In 2021, the 105 Amendment of Indian Constitution came into effect.
 It was part of the 127th Constitutional Amendment Bill.
 The 102nd Amendment Act of 2018 granted constitutional validity to the National Commission for Backward Classes (NCBC).
-Following that, the 105th Amendment passed, restoring the state government’s authority to identify socially and economically disadvantaged groups.
+The 105th Amendment restored the state government’s authority to identify socially and economically disadvantaged groups.
 The 102 Amendment introduced Articles 338B and 342A, granting constitutional standing to NCBC and empowering the Central Government to maintain the OBC list.

 Important Dates and Events Leading to the 105 Amendment of Indian Constitution